Catkin88/Homework_02/README.md

 ![image](https://user-images.githubusercontent.com/61170475/76171594-b4fe5200-6152-11ea-81fd-a3605c3c7a3f.png)

 Description:
-I have made 3 HTML pages that are linked together to created a dev. page with responsive images.
+I have made 3 HTML pages that are linked together to create a mock dev. page with responsive images.
 I attempted a sticky footer but since there is not much content it only appears on the portfolio.html.